-Oatmeal makes a great base for breakfast cakes because it adds a boost of fiber and provides an incredible moist base.
-Using a combination of wheat and white flours extends this nice textural balance and creates a crumb that is fork tender with a satisfying chew.
+Breakfast cakes with a warm and soothing smell are the perfect treat to wake the household.
+I just love an easy-to-make treat in the morning packed with ingredients I adore.
+Oatmeal makes a great base for breakfast cakes because it adds a boost of fiber and provides incredible texture.
+Using a combination of wheat and white flours extends the balance of flavors, and creates a crumb that is fork tender with a satisfying chew.

-As for the topping – anything caramel for breakfast is okay by me and this one is not only sticky-ooey-gooey, but it is crunchy from the pecans and chewy from the coconut – oh did I mention it has coconut too.
-The combination of these ingredients is boiled perfection and they lie upon a cake that balances it all out beautifully.
+As for the topping – anything caramel for breakfast is okay by me, and this one is not only slightly sticky, but it is crunchy from the pecans and chewy from the coconut.
+Did I mention it has coconut too?
+This combination of ingredients is molten perfection and ties it all together in perfect balance, making this breakfast cake one to remember.

-Of course this is great for breakfast, but it is also nice served as dessert after a soup & salad meal, or for an after school snack while hangin’ with the ladies.
-Let’s face it – it’s pretty good anytime of the day.
+Of course this is great for breakfast or brunch, but it can be served for dessert after a light meal, or at the beach for snackin’ while hangin’ with the kids.
+It’s pretty good anytime of the day.

 1 1/2 cup boiling water

 6 tablespoons butter, room temperature

 2 tablespoons molasses